 Overall, you may find trying to make all these processes mesh together can be quite challenging especially during Covid-19.
 Some bodies do not acknowledge remote auditing regardless of their ability to get the job done.

 For near-perfect remote audits, it is vital that the auditor acquires all the technological skills and know-how needed in order to minimize the chances of incorrect data.
 Currently, this is proving challenging for many people as they tackle a very steep learning curve.

 Technology is shaping the future of every industry, and auditing is no different.
 Today, the world is heading towards a more efficient future where auditing expenses such as travel will no longer be a factor if remote auditing becomes a staple.
 Today, remote auditing is effective but has a long way to go before it is as good as an audit conducted by an auditor onsite.

 One of the Top Auditors in the UAE

 By law, every company is required to assign a licensed auditor that is registered under the Ministry of Economy for the auditing of their financial affairs.
-With over 35 years of experience, we at Farahat & Co provide a wide range of Auditing Services to give you an in-depth and concise overview of your business.
+With over 35 years of experience, we at Farahat & Co provide a wide range of Auditing companies in Dubai give you an in-depth and concise overview of your business.
 This provides you with a realistic, no-filter view of your company’s financial position.